 Which new iPhone should you buy? iPhone XR vs iPhone XS

-The iPhone XR sits at the bottom of the new range, offering a similar design to the XS at a more ‘affordable’ price.
-It’s still far from cheap, however.
-With prices hitting £899/$899 for the 512GB model, it costs more than the iPhone 8.
+The iPhone XR sits at the bottom of the range, offering a similar design to the XS at a more ‘affordable’ price.
+It’s still far from cheap, however, with launch prices hitting £899/$899 for the 512GB model.

 iPhone XR vs iPhone XS vs iPhone XS Max – Specs and features